Captain (Royal Navy)

-Captain (Capt) is a senior officer rank of the Royal Navy.
+Captain (Capt.) is a senior officer rank of the Royal Navy.
 It ranks above commander and below commodore and has a NATO ranking code of OF-5.
 The rank is equivalent to a colonel in the British Army and Royal Marines, and to a group captain in the Royal Air Force.
 There are similarly named equivalent ranks in the navies of many other countries.

 Seagoing captains

 In the Royal Navy, the officer in command of any warship of the rank of commander and below is informally referred to as "the captain" on board, even though holding a junior rank, but formally is titled "the commanding officer" (or CO).
-In former times, up until the nineteenth century, Royal Navy officers who were captains by rank and in command of a naval vessel were referred to as post-captains; this practice is now defunct.
+Until the nineteenth century Royal Navy officers who were captains by rank and in command of a naval vessel were referred to as post-captains.

-A Captain (D) or Captain Destroyers afloat was an operational commander responsible for the command of destroyer flotilla or squadron, for a decade plus after the Second World War.
-The title was probably used informally up until the abolition of frigate and destroyer squadrons with the Fleet FIRST reorganisation circa 2001.
+Captain (D) or Captain Destroyers, afloat, was an operational appointment commanding a destroyer flotilla or squadron, and there was a corresponding administrative appointment ashore, until at least a decade after the Second World War.
+The title was probably used informally until the abolition of frigate and destroyer squadrons with the Fleet FIRST reorganisation circa 2001.